 3) Tap your potential: Estimate your worth

-Needless to state, but your worth as a freelancer and the value you will be delivering to your clients go hand in hand.
+Needless to state, but your worth as a freelancer and the value you will be delivered to your clients go hand in hand.
 You should not be paid in peanuts if you are delivering quality work on time, but your client also deserves to have his requirements met so as to pay you your due with a smiling face.

 So, what do you do?